NEET/JEE Coaching Scholarship

 Answer:

-We know that human interventions have hastened the loss of biodiversity, and loss of habitat is a major cause for this.
+We know that human interventions have hastened the loss of biodiversity, and loss of habitat is a major cause of this.
 Reducing the loss of habitat can help in preventing the loss of biodiversity.
-Following steps can be taken to achieve this:Question:3
+The following steps can be taken to achieve this:Question:3

 Answer: